Death and funeral of Alexandra of Denmark: Death

 A day before her death, Alexandra reportedly suffered a seizure at 11:00 am.
 By 1:00 pm on 20 November, members of her family – including her three daughters (the Queen of Norway, the Princess Royal, and Princess Victoria) and her grandson Prince Henry – had arrived, after which she became unconscious.
 By 4:15 pm she was administered oxygen but continued to lose strength.
-She died on 20 November 1925 at Sandringham House at 5:25 pm from a heart attack eleven days before her 81st birthday.
+She died on 20 November 1925 at Sandringham House at 5:25 pm from a heart attack.
 Her son King George V, her daughter-in-law Queen Mary, and other members of the royal family were by her side.
 Her two eldest grandsons, the Prince of Wales and the Duke of York, were on a train to Sandringham and arrived at 6:45 pm.
 Flags flew at half-mast following the announcement of her death, except at Windsor Castle where the Union Jack flew high as it could only be lowered when a sovereign had died.
 Shows involving music and dance were cancelled by the West End hotels in London and the BBC interrupted its regular programmes.
 Prime Minister Stanley Baldwin brought forward a motion of condolence in the House of Commons, which was agreed to by the Leader of the Opposition Ramsay MacDonald.
 The Grenadier Guards marched in the Horse Guards Parade with their colours draped.